mlppp settings lost after save on interface page

 For things that change/fix/enhance the GUI modules (/usr/local/www) it will be a challenge to make sure that everything that is done is also migrated into effectively the same change/fix/enhancement in the bootstrap code.

-#7 Updated by Phillip Davis over 4 years ago
+#7 Updated by Phillip Davis about 5 years ago

 Apply the patch to usr/local/www/interfaces.php from https://github.com/pfsense/pfsense/pull/1780